sosna-qa/sosna-qa/README.md

-# 👋 Hi, I'm Kacper Sosna — QA Engineer
+# Kacper Sosna - Portfolio

 ## 🧍 About Me
 A short introduction about yourself: